deadlyvipers/dojo_rules/kill_list.md

-* need more clear instructions again
+* need more clear instructions again and again